girlwholeft/AIWFCIYPrank/README.md

 Download the mariahpocalypse.bat file

+Find a cool .ico file for the .exe file you want to make.
+These can easily be found on the internet

+Open the mariahpocalypse.bat file in the BAT to EXE converter

 Replace all of the placeholders with your download links from Dropbox, making sure to change "dl=0" to "dl=1"

+Go to the right-hand menu, check the "Icon" button, and upload the .ico file